 If you are delivering via C-section, do not feel disheartened.
 Many moms who delivered their babies with C-section have breastfed their newborns successfully.
 It simply boils down to ensuring the circumstances are favorable, and your baby grasps what to do.
-A good recommendation is to try and start nursing your baby from your breast in the first hour after delivery.
+A good recommendation is to try and start nursing your baby from your breast and offering skin to skin contact in the first hour after delivery.
 This is referred to as the golden hour.
 If it is not possible, then try and breastfeed at the first opportunity that comes up.

 If you are planning on nursing, you are going to need some breast pads, nursing bras, and comfortable clothing suitable for breastfeeding.
 These are the basic necessities you will need for nursing.
 A good item to invest in, is a nursing pillow since it could help with easing the physical pain that some mothers experience while nursing, plus it gives you more positions to give a try.
 One of the key ingredients to successful breastfeeding is finding a position which works best for you and your baby.